Refractron specializes in toughened zirconias and offers three core formulations: Izory®HD (a variation of Mg-PSZ), YTZP(H) Dark, and ATZ(H).

 Sintered SiC, and tungsten carbide materials have their merits, but they offer a fraction of the toughness that is found in Refractron zirconias.
 If it is important to have a material that is resistant to chipping during machining, handling, and installation or crack propagation during service, Izory®HD is an excellent choice.

 MOR (Modulus of Rupture) is a property that allows us to rank the strength of ceramics.
 It is the point at which the material breaks during a bend test while a force is applied.
 Specimens are broken by a load anvil device while a metal fixture provides line support near the end of a sample of specified dimensions (Figure 1).
-Thus, MOR is reported in MPa units as a 3- or 4-point measurement.
-Caution must be taken in evaluating the MOR of ceramic from a variety of suppliers.
+MOR is reported in MPa units as a 3- or 4-point measurement, so it is important to clarify the method.

 For structural ceramics, high hardness is important as it describes resistance primarily to scratching.
 In turn, it relates to in-service wear (see below) due to friction or erosion by fluids sometimes laden with fine particulates.